Ghizlane8/Pong-nova/README.md

 **Pong Nova** is a modern and polished version of the classic Pong game, built entirely from scratch using **pure HTML, CSS, and JavaScript**.
 The project focuses on clean UI design, smooth gameplay, and a solid user experience across desktop and mobile devices.

+This project demonstrates frontend fundamentals, game logic implementation, and attention to user experience.

 ---

 ## 🚀 Live Demo